-Irrespective of the drawbacks of the present collective bargaining system, the employees and employers in Nigeria'seria's oil and gas inddone well within the scope of the self-inflicted political and harsh socio-economic realities.
-However, they could do better in the use of collective bargaining as a relationship management tool, instead of seeing it as a tool for improving only their financial benefits in challenging years ahead.
+Irrespective of the drawbacks of the present collective bargaining system, the employees and employers in Nigeria’s oil and gas industry have done well within the scope of the self-inflicted political and harsh socioeconomic realities.
+However, they could do better in the use of collective bargaining as a relationship management tool, instead of seeing it as a tool for improving only their financial benefits in the challenging years ahead.